alecgorge/jsonapi/README.markdown

 `salt` the salt to add to the hashes to make them more secure (default: "")

-`ipwhitelist` comma separated values of ips that are allowed to access the server (default: "false") (example: "127.0.0.1,8.8.8.8")
+`ipwhitelist` comma separated values of ips that are allowed to access the server (IPv4, no ranges/wildcards) (default: "false") (example: "127.0.0.1,8.8.8.8")

 `webSocketPort` is the port that the WebSocket server listens on (default: 20060)